Device-independent Shannon entropy certification: Conclusions

 \section{Conclusions}

-In this paper, we have presented a new randomness certification method using NPA to establish the bounds on the probability distribution and the linear combinations of these probabilities.
+In this paper, we have presented a new randomness certification method based on NPA to establish bounds on the probability distribution and the linear combinations of these probabilities.
 We have used these bounds as constraints on the non-linear optimization to obtain the value of Shannon entropy and thus conduct the certification.
 However, our method can be used for any non-convex problem that requires the characterisation of the correlations that arise from locally measuring a single part of a joint quantum system.

 Using our method, we compared four families of Bell inequalities, used as a certification for randomness generation: CHSH and modified CHSH, Braunstein-Caves inequalities, $I_1/I_2$, and Wooltorton-Brown-Colbeck inequalities.
-We have presented which certificate that the producer could use to show the robustness of the QRNG device for different levels of noise.
+We have presented which certificate should be used to show the robustness of the QRNG device for different levels of noise.
 Additionally, we have shown some crucial differences in the certification for Shannon entropy, compared to min-entropy, which is often the subject of such analysis.

 In the process, we were able to deduce the form that Shannon entropy takes if it is constrained by NPA-obtained lower and upper probability bounds.
-We have presented the general equation for Shannon entropy in this scenario, which allows us to bypass costly non-linear optimization and still produce a DI security proof.
-Overall, the practical usability of our results has been underlined by the discussion in sec.~\ref{ssec:shannon}, where the significance of the Shannon entropy for randomness estimation has been presented.
+We have presented a tight lower bound for Shannon entropy, which allows us to bypass costly non-linear optimization and still estimate a DI security proof.
+Additionally, in Section \ref{ssec:3dscenario}, we have presented the Shannon entropy certification for a three-dimensional scenario, showing a potential application for randomness extraction for qudits.
+Overall, the practicality of our results has been underlined by the discussion in Section~\ref{ssec:shannon}, where the significance of the Shannon entropy for randomness estimation has been presented.